dzintars/front/README.md

 - Reselect ........
 For creating memoized, composable store selector functions.
 - Husky ...........
 To watch Git hooks and run scripts on Git actions.
 - Lint-Staged .....
 To lint only staged files.
 Executed by Husky hooks.
 - Commitlint ......
-To format your Git commit messages and enabling things like automatic changelogs, etc.
+To format your Git commit messages and enabling things like automatic changelog, etc.
 - Hygen ...........
 Code generator to create Ducks or Component boilerplate.
 - \*Json-Server ...
 For mocking data API. (not used anymore due to HTTP/2 limitations)